Computer and email security

 Keeping information private

-If you need to sign up for something and provide personal information, make sure the company is trustworthy by using brands you know or searching for information about the company before you buy.
+If you need to sign up for something and provide personal information, make sure the company is trustworthy by using brands you know or researching for information about the company before you buy.

 Always save a copy of your work as a backup on a CD, DVD or an external device such as a hard drive or memory stick.
 This will ensure that if anything does go wrong, you've still got the files you need.